auroraai-bot-platform/botfront-aurora/README.md

 Botfront is an application for creating and maintaining rasa-based chat bots.
-This repository contains a Botfront version modified to meed the needs of the AuroraAI programme.
-The original (currently archived) Botfront repository is [botfront/botfront](https://github.com/botfront/botfront).
+This repository contains a Botfront version modified to meet the needs of the AuroraAI programme.
+The original (currently archived) Botfront repository is located at [botfront/botfront](https://github.com/botfront/botfront).

 # Development